nf-core/mag/docs/output.md

 DAS Tool will remove contigs from bins that do not pass additional filtering criteria, and will discard redundant lower-quality output from binners that represent the same estimated 'organism', until the single highest quality bin is represented.

-> ⚠️ If DAS Tool does not find any bins passing your selected threshold it will exit with an error files.
+> ⚠️ If DAS Tool does not find any bins passing your selected threshold it will exit with an error.
 Such an error is 'ignored' by nf-core/mag, therefore you will not find files in the `GenomeBinning/DASTool/` results directory for that particular sample.

 <details markdown="1">
 <summary>Output files</summary>